Cancer (mythology): About the myth

 In 1634, the Spanish Golden Age painter Francisco de Zurbarán painted the oil painting Hercules and the Hydra, inspired by the aforementioned engraving by Cornelis Cort.
 It is currently on display in the Prado Museum, Madrid.

 Zodiac

-Despite their pagan origin and the general rejection by the Christian churches, the signs of the Zodiac have been frequently represented in medieval art, specifically in reliefs, paintings and stained glass windows in the churches themselves.
+Despite their pagan origin and general rejection by the Christian Churches, the signs of the Zodiac have been frequently represented in medieval art, specifically in reliefs, paintings and stained glass windows in the churches themselves.
 Some of the temples where these representations can be found are: